EdgeTX/edgetx-user-manual/edgetx-user-manual/user-manual-for-color-screen-radios/model-settings/flight-modes.md

 **Name:** The custom name for the flight mode.
 If configured, this name will be shown on the lower center position of the main screen between the trims.

 **Switch:** The trigger to enable that flight mode.
-It can be a switch, pot, telemetry, or trim.
+It can be a switch, pot, telemetry, trim or logical switch.

 **Fade in:** Gradually change the trim value when this flight mode is enabled.
 Specify the time in seconds (0.0 - 25.0) until the value change is completed.&#x20;